chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/6-adding-device.md

 ![Two](device/p5-2.png)

 Choose Dragino as the vendor and LDS02 as the model.
-Input the dev-ui and appkey found on the device's box, saving them for future reference.
+Input the `DevEUI` and `AppKey` found on the device's box, saving them for future reference.
 In case you need to reprovision the device, these credentials are crucial.
-Note them down, for example, as "Main Door - Dragino LDS-02 Dev-UI xxxx, appkey xxxx" in your documentation.
+Note them down, for example, as `Main Door - Dragino LDS02, DevEUI xxxx, AppKey xxxx` in your documentation.
 While the information is stored on the device, retrieval requires technical knowledge and is different for all vendors, so it's wise to keep it handy.

 ![Three1](device/p5-3-1.png)
 ![Three2](device/p5-3-2.png)